 Local mode

 Setting child_ns_mode to local enables isolation.
-New namespaces will
+Since this sysctl

 $ nc --vsock 1 1234